 - 1. Herpes culture to confirm diagnosis of typical lesions.
 Positive culture gives a definitive diagnosis.
-Absence of a positive culture however, does not mean the patient does not have herpes because the virus may not be always cultured from the lesion if not present in adequate amount. - 2.
-Type-specific HSV serologic assays might be useful in the following scenarios:
+Absence of a positive culture however, does not mean the client does not have herpes. - 2.
+Type-specific HSV serologic assays might be useful in the following scenarios: - If history of recurring genital or atypical lesions and obtaining an adequate specimen for a culture is not possible, order type-specific serologic antibody tests for HSV 1 and 2. - A clinical diagnosis of genital herpes without laboratory confirmation. - A partner with genital herpes. - A client with a history of multiple sex partners. - Clients with HIV infection. - MSM at increased risk for HIV acquisition.